Cyclopropanation: Using diazo compounds

 Certain diazo compounds, such as diazomethane, can react with olefins to produce cyclopropanes in a 2 step manner.
 The first step involves a 1,3-dipolar cycloaddition to form a pyrazoline which then undergoes denitrogenation, either photochemically or by thermal decomposition, to give cyclopropane.
 The thermal route, which often uses KOH and platinum as catalysts, is also known as the Kishner cyclopropane synthesis after the Russian chemist Nikolai Kischner and can also be performed using hydrazine and α,β-unsaturated carbonyl compounds.
 The mechanism of decomposition has been the subject of several studies and remains somewhat controversial, although it is broadly thought to proceed via a diradical species.
 In terms of green chemistry this method is superior to other carbene based cyclopropanations; as it does not involve metals or halogenated reagents, and produces only N2 as a by-product.
 However the reaction can be dangerous as trace amounts of unreacted diazo compounds may explode during the thermal rearrangement of the pyrazoline.

 Using diazo compounds with metal catalysis

 Methyl phenyldiazoacetate and many related diazo derivatives are precursors to donor-acceptor carbenes, which can be used for cyclopropanation or to insert into C-H bonds of organic substrates.
-These reactions are catalyzed by dirhodium tetraacetate or, more spectacularly, related chiral derivatives.
+These reactions are catalyzed by rhodium(II) trifluoroacetate and related chiral derivatives.